BimmerBass/CopperChess/README.md

 1. The engine is only semi-UCI compliant since the protocol hasn't been completely implemented.
 It works fine for playing games, but some info to the GUI is missing.
 2. Although it is inefficient to check all pseudo-legal moves generated, i have decided to keep this implementation as it is more intuitive and the algorithm for doing this is still quite efficient.
 It works by first seeing if the side to move is in check.
 If this is true, it tries all moves and see if they still leave the side in check.
 If it isn't, it creates a bitmask for the king square that has all the squares a queen would be able to move to, and then it checks the moves for pieces that start on these squares.
 For king moves it checks to see if the destination square is attacked, and for en-passant it just makes the move and sees if the side to move is in check.
 3. Self-play training will be accomplished by creating around 15.000 positions from self-play (first six moves will be randomized so the network won't overfit).
 Then, a batch of around 2.000 positions will be selected randomly, their evaluations will be compared to the actual outcomes from the games, and the error function will be computed by taking the squared sum of there differences.
 Backpropagation will be used to adjust the network.
-4. It usually plays better as one side (white or black) compared to the other.
-It might be a bug in the search, but since its weak side changes depending on the opposing engine, i'm not sure about this.
-Perhaps also a problem in eval.
-5. **This is most likely fixed now, but I will need to perform more tests to be 100% sure.** If the game is really long (usually over 100 plies), Copper doesn't receive the entire UCI-command causing it to evaluate another position and therefore loose by making illegal moves.
-This will probably be fixed by increasing the input buffer size. **It also had problems with parsing promotion moves sent from the GUI.
-Since promotions often happen in the endgame, i think this was the cause for the illegal moves.**